sonnenhaft/mobx_something/README.md

 - Usage of typescript features
 - Quality of tests for providing good coverage, code stability, self-documentation etc.
 - Presence of documentation, whether it be in comments, README, auto-generated or otherwise.
+- Justification of third-party libraries, components, and packages.

 ## Start the development